StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Acknowledgements

-Richard Torkar has taken the lead in developing the Turing versions of the models in chapter 8.
+Richard Torkar has taken the lead in developing the Turing versions of the models in chapter 8 and subsequent chapters.

 The TuringLang team and #turing contributors on Slack have been extremely helpful!
 The Turing examples by Cameron Pfiffer have been a great help and followed closely in several example scripts.